lsst/verify/doc/measurements.rst

 Creating measurement classes
 ############################

-The `MeasurementBase` abstract base class defines a standard interface for writing classes that make measurements of :doc:`metrics <metric-dev>`.
+The `MeasurementBase` abstract base class defines a standard interface for writing classes that make measurements of :doc:`metrics <metrics>`.
 `MeasurementBase` ensures that measurements, along with metadata, can be serialized and submitted to the SQUASH_ metric monitoring service.

 This page covers the usage of `MeasurementBase` for creating measurement classes.